Wivik/am-writing-hugo-theme/README.md

 - Several different color themes
 - Multilingual (French and English by default)
 - Mastodon Feed integration
-- Link to your Patreon, Mastodon, Ko-fi profile
+- Link to your Patreon, Mastodon, Ko-Fi, and other profiles
 - Various book metadata for a standard display page
-- Fully customizable
+- Customizable
-- Display by book genre
 - Your personal author blog
 - RSS support